CTCycle/TKBEN-tokenizers-benchmarker/README.md

 ### 3.1 Resources
 This folder organizes dataset and tokenizers benchmark results.
 By default, all data is stored within an SQLite database.
 To visualize and interact with the SQLite database, we recommend downloading and installing the DB Browser for SQLite, available at: https://sqlitebrowser.org/dl/.
 The directory structure includes the following folders:

-- **database:** tokenizers benchmark results will be stored centrally within the main database *TokenBenchy_database.db*.
+- **database:** tokenizers benchmark results will be stored centrally within the main database *TKBEN_database.db*.
 Graphical evaluation outputs for the performed benchmarks will be saved separately in *database/evaluation*.
 Moreover, this folder contains the downloaded datasets that are used to test the tokenizers performance (open access datasets are saved in *datasets/open* while the custom dataset is saved into *datasets/custom*).
 Last but not least, the downloaded tokenizers are saved in *database/tokenizers* following the same organisation of the datasets folder.

 - **logs:** log files are saved here